 Having looked at the impact that fear can have on our wellbeing, I’d like to encourage you to do all you can to address any feelings of anxiety, overwhelm, or panic around Coronavirus and its potential impact on your health, finances, businesses, travel, etc or on that of those close to you.
 There are many things that you can try, such as Yoga, breathing exercises, EFT (tapping), guided meditation, or mindfulness.
 You can find lots of resources online for these and I’ll be sharing some suggestions on my Facebook page.
 Another great practice is spending time outdoors in Nature.
 All of these can be done by yourself, or while keeping your distance from others in order to reduce the risk of contact and spreading infection.

 I also invite you to explore ways to connect with others, as this is essential for our wellbeing.
-Now that I’m working from home more, and most of my face-to-face bookings are being cancelled, creating space in my diary, I’m offering people the chance to enjoy a ‘virtual coffee’ together, either via voice or video call.
+Now that I’m working from home more, and most of my face-to-face bookings are being cancelled, creating space in my diary, I’m offering people the chance to enjoy a ‘virtual coffee’ together, either via video call (click here to book).

 If you would like to book in for a formal 1:1 wellbeing session with me, I’m very happy to work online.
 (You can see more about me and my work on my website: equenergy.com )

-I’m also happy to offer my workshops across Skype or Zoom.
+I’m also happy to offer my workshops via Zoom.
 Two in particular might be of interest at the moment:

-- Beingfulness, which has evolved from mindfulness and looks at how we can better support our balance and holistic wellbeing of Mind, Body and Spirit
+- From Mindfulness to BEing-fulness, which has evolved from mindfulness and looks at how we can better support our balance and holistic wellbeing of Mind, Body and Spirit

 * (I’m happy to offer both of these to individuals, and at a time to suit you.)